 When will Walt Disney World’s mask policy end?

 The short answer is that we don’t have a specific date.
+However, it will loosen up in April 2021 (see below) and we expect that to continue through Summer 2021.

 The longer answer is covered in our post: When Will Walt Disney World Stop Requiring Face Masks?

-Can we remove masks for photos?
+Can we remove masks for outdoor photos?

 If I walk around all day with a Starbucks latte or premium Mickey ice cream bar, can I keep my mask off?

-No. In response to guests attempting to exploit this “loophole,” Walt Disney World has updated the text of its official policy, updated in-park audio messages & signage, and deployed Incredi-Crew Cast Members to enforce the ‘no walking and eating/drinking’ rule.
+No. In response to guests attempting to exploit this “loophole,” Walt Disney World updated the text of its official policy, updated in-park audio messages & signage, and deployed Incredi-Crew Cast Members to enforce the ‘no walking and eating/drinking’ rule.

 Where in the parks can masks be removed?